mlogan914/mlogan914.github.io/_pages/services.md

 ---

-> *All services are offered independently, using my own time, tools, and resources, and are not performed on behalf of or in affiliation with my current employer.*
+> *All services are offered independently, using my own time, tools, and resources, and are not performed on behalf of or in affiliation with my current employer.
+No proprietary information, methods, or logic from my current or former employers is used.
+I do not engage with my current employer’s customers, potential customers, or competitors as part of these services.*

 ---